 Florida for Equal Justice

-Equal Justice America’s newest addition to our State Initiatives program is our Florida for Equal Justice campaign.
+Equal Justice America launched our Florida for Equal Justice campaign in 2018.
 Your support will help us increase legal services to the poor by creating additional Law Student Fellowships in the state, putting more law students to work with Florida legal aid organizations.

 Funding for EJA Fellowships for Ave Maria School of Law, Barry University, Florida A&M University, Florida Coastal, University of Florida, Florida International University, Florida State University, Nova Southeastern University, St. Thomas University and Stetson University law students derive from our Florida for Equal Justice campaign.
 (To be eligible for an EJA Fellowship, students from these schools must find placements with legal aid organizations in Florida.)